jwoodrow99/inventoryApp-api/README.md

-# MERN Backend
+# Inventory App API

-This is a basic backend Express app to be used with the MERN stack.
+This is an API built on Express designed to explore the MERN stack.